iwantmyhatback/jellyfin.supplemental/configuration/README.md

 - EMAIL
   - TO_LIST : The email destination (generally my email)
   - SENDER_STRING : The email doing the sending (which has oAuth setup for the gmail API)
-  - BCC_LIST : Any other email address which should receive the email
+  - BCC_LIST : Any other email address which should receive the email (empty array for none)
   - SUBJECT_STRING : Email subject line string
 - GMAIL
   - CLIENT_SECRET_FILE : Name of the secret file from Gmail (default:"gmail-secret-file.json")